QuickBooks help · Error codes

 Error PS038

-Paychecks are stuck in “Online to Send” status.
-Typically caused by paychecks created while offline, then unable to sync.
-Resolution involves identifying the stuck paychecks and re-sending them — sometimes with payroll-service support to clear the queue.
+Paychecks stuck in “Online to Send” status — typically created while offline, then unable to sync.
+Resolution involves identifying the stuck paychecks and re-sending them, sometimes with payroll-service support to clear the queue.
+Full HowTo on the dedicated page.

 Error PS036

 Payroll subscription validation failure — QuickBooks can’t confirm the payroll subscription is active.
-Common after billing changes, expired credit cards, or subscription transitions.
+Common after billing changes, expired cards, or subscription transitions.
 First step: verify subscription status with Intuit directly.
+Full self-fix and HowTo on the dedicated page.

 Error PS077

-Tax table download fails.
-Causes range from outdated QuickBooks version to incomplete billing information to Internet Explorer security settings (still relevant for some QB versions).
+Tax-table download fails.
+Causes range from an outdated QuickBooks version to incomplete billing information to security settings (still relevant for some QB versions).
 Usually resolvable without ProAdvisor involvement.

 PS032 & PS107

-Variants in the PS family covering tax table validation and paycheck creation issues.
-Often share root causes with PS036 and PS077.
-Dedicated reference pages in development.
+Variants in the PS family covering tax-table validation and paycheck-creation issues.
+Often share root causes with PS036 and PS077 — verify subscription and tax-table status first.

 License, installation & file-path errors.